ushl/spring-beanstalk/README.md

 # Purpose

-A simple Spring starter template.
+A simple Spring application for AWS Beanstalk testing.

 # Requirements